 Q: How and why did you become a researcher?

-Q: You are working on your research project that we are funding at the moment, what made you choose that as a project?
+Q: You are working on research into childhood Acute Lymphoblastic Leukaemia (ALL) at the moment, what made you choose that as a project?

 Q: What is the hardest part of your job?